rancher/rancher.github.io/rancher/v1.4/en/cattle/secrets/index.md

 Secrets can be added into a service/container under the **Secrets** tab during service/container creation.

 * Select **Add Secret**
-* The list of available secrets that have been created in Rancher are in a drop down menu.
+* The list of available secrets that have been created in Rancher is available in a drop down.
 Select the secret that you'd like to use.
 * (Optional) Input a different filename for the secrets file.
 By default, it will use the name of the secret for the filename.
 * (Optional) If the default file mode needs to be modified, click the **Customize file ownership & permissions** link.
 The User ID, Group ID and File Mode (octal) can be updated.
 By default, the User ID is `0`, the Group ID is `0` and the file mode is `0444`.

 Click **Create**.

-When secrets are added to a container, the secrets are written to two places.
+When secrets are added to a container, the secrets are written to a tmpfs volume, which can be accessible from the container and the host.

-* Inside the container: A tmpfs volume is mounted at `/run/secrets/`.
+* Inside the container: The volume is mounted at `/run/secrets/`.
-* On the host that is running the container using the secrets: A `rancher-secret` volume is mounted on the host at `/var/lib/rancher/volumes/rancher-secrets/`.
+* On the host that is running the container using the secrets: The volume is mounted at `/var/lib/rancher/volumes/rancher-secrets/`.

 > **Note:** Rancher CLI currently does not support using secrets in containers.

 ### Docker Hub Images

-There are many popular images in the Docker Hub library that support environment variables with an additional `_FILE`.
+There are many popular images in the official Docker Hub library that support environment variables with an additional `_FILE`.

 For example, when launching a MySQL container you can set environment variables to: